Plain English Summary

 Who can participate?

-The study population will consist of elderly 75 years or older who live independently, score a 4 or higher on the Groningen Frailty Indicator (GFI) and are able to make the decision themselves to participate.
+Elderly people aged 75 or older who live independently, score a 4 or higher on the Groningen Frailty Indicator (GFI) and are able to make the decision themselves to participate.

 What does the study involve?